 The Duchess is the shortest and prettiest of the three courses at Woburn Golf Club.
-Major competitions, accolades and honours are usually heaped on the Duke's, and more recently, the Marquess courses.
-Nevertheless, the Duchess is delightful in its own right, and a serious challenge.
+Major competitions, accolades and honours are usually heaped on the Duke's and more recently the Marquess courses, but the Duchess is lovely in its own right, and a stern challenge.

-This is definitely a course where you must keep your ball in play.
+It's a course where you must keep your ball in play.
 If you manage to do this from the tee, then the rewards can be great as finding the small greens in regulation is no mean feat.
 Use your driver sparingly because this is a real thinker’s course.
 The towering pine trees make each hole appear exceptionally tight.
 However, on occasions, you will need to go for distance or be left with long approaches.

-Most of the par threes are quite long and challenging, demanding very straight tee shots.
+Most of the one shotters are quite long and challenging, demanding very straight tee shots.
 The unusual, 203-yard 7th, has a huge bunker, front and right, and danger to the left.
 An historic ridge – the remains of an ancient Danish settlement – runs diagonally across the hole and will push anything short and left into the forest.

 The 15th, a 485-yard doglegged par five, is a typical Duchess shot-maker’s delight.
 Anything other than an arrow-straight drive ends up in the trees.
 A short drive leaves a blind second shot.
 The left-sloping fairway runs downhill, then rises sharply to a two-tiered green.